mesolitica/malaysian-dataset/README.md

 1. Always apply text augmentation, like swapping based words using synonyms or thesaurus.
 We gathered some synonyms if you want to use it, [90k synonyms](synonym).
 2. Malaya also provided interface for text augmentation using word2vec, [Malaya-text-augmentation](https://malaya.readthedocs.io/en/latest/Generator.html#text-augmentation)
+3. Feel free to contact me to request new dataset.

 ## Citation